|THE MIRACLES, SIGNS AND

 But, as interesting as some of these issues indeed are, we must avoid developing this into an unduly extended paper.
 I would, therefore, like to confine the remainder of this study to the 'miracles, signs, and wonders' of the so-called Great Commission specifically cited by Mark, and recorded as historical events by Luke in the book of Acts.

-These signs and wonders are seldom, if ever, cited by missionary speakers who hold non-charismatic views of the scriptures.(1) On the other hand, some charismatically oriented speakers do indeed applaud the promise that believers would cast out demons, speak in tongues and perform healings, but most of that group are probably not as keen on drinking a cup of cyanide-laced fruit punch.
-Even those very few charismatic teachers who make a religious practice of handling snakes in this day and age are reported to have a high percentage of terrible scars on their bodies as a result of past experiences of their supposed 'lack of faith,' and quite a number of them have died as a result of their mistaken belief that Mark 16:18 represents truth specifically revealed for the present dispensation.(2)
+These signs and wonders are seldom, if ever, cited by missionary speakers who hold non-charismatic views of the scriptures.(1) It is true that some charismatically oriented speakers do indeed claim the kingdom promise that believers would cast out demons, speak in tongues and perform healings, but most of that group are probably not as keen on drinking a cup of cyanide-laced fruit punch.
+Even those very few charismatic teachers who make a religious practice of handling snakes in this day and age are reported to have a high percentage of terrible scars on their bodies as a result of past experiences caused by their supposed 'lack of faith,' and quite a number of them have died as a result of their mistaken belief that Mark 16:18 represents truth specifically revealed for the present dispensation.(2)

 Purpose of the signs and wonders

-As we see it, the basic problem with the confusion that attaches to this topic is the general disagreement as to the actual purpose for which these miracles, signs and wonders were performed by the Son of Man during His earthly ministry, and were then given to other believers.
+As we see it, the basic problem with the confusion that attaches to this topic is the general disagreement regarding the actual purpose for which these miracles, signs and wonders were performed by the Son of Man during His earthly ministry, and were then given to His kingdom followers.
 This purpose is clearly stated in Mark 16:20:

 "And they went forth, and preached every where, the Lord working with them, and confirming the word with signs following."
 (Mark 16:20)